Induced almost para-K\"ahler Einstein metrics on cotangent bundles: Introduction

 \subsection{Acknowledgements}

-A.\v C.\ acknowledges support by the Austrian Science Fund (FWF): P 33559-N. T.M. is partially supported by the DFG priority programme ``Geometry at infinity'' SPP 2026.
+A.\v C.\ acknowledges support by the Austrian Science Fund (FWF): 10.55776 / P33559.
+T.M. is partially supported by the DFG priority programme ``Geometry at infinity'' SPP 2026.
 This article is based upon work from COST Action CaLISTA CA21109 supported by COST (European Cooperation in Science and Technology). https://www.cost.eu.
-The authors are grateful to M.~Dunajski for helpful correspondence.
+The authors are grateful to M.~Dunajski for his helpful correspondence and to the anonymous referee for a careful report and valuable remarks.